-The duties of an insolvency practitioner (IP) are wide and varied to suit the number of roles they can take on when dealing with companies that require help and advice regarding insolvency, business finance and business turnaround procedures.
+The duties of an insolvency practitioner (IP) are wide and varied to suit the number of roles they can take on when dealing with individuals and businesses that require help.
+They offer advice regarding all aspects of insolvency including business finance and turnaround procedures.

 IPs mainly work with insolvent individuals and companies and those who are struggling with their cash flow.
 The main obligation of an IP is to the creditors of the company or individual, regardless of any competing interests which may arise.
-As a result, they will endeavour to try and rescue the business where possible.
+As a result, in the case of a business they will endeavour to try and rescue it wherever possible.

-The statutory regulations of the Insolvency Act 1986 and Insolvency Rules 1986 will be followed and complied with by all IPs throughout their work.
-As well as working to the regulations which are in place, our IPs are licensed and regulated by the ICAEW.
+The statutory regulations of the Insolvency Act 1986 and Insolvency Rules 1986 will be followed and complied with by all licensed IPs throughout their work.

 An IP’s duties include:

 - Providing professional advice to try to prevent insolvency

 - Negotiating with the creditors, and other parties, of a company or individual